BasicWolf/archived-concrete-settings/README.rst

 =======

-**Concrete Settings** is a small Python library which facilitates configuration management in applications.
+**Concrete Settings** is a small Python library which facilitates configuration management in big and small applications.

-The settings definition DSL aims to be simple and easy readible.
+The settings definition DSL aims at being simple and easy readible.
-It is designed with these concepts in mind:
+Settings are:

-* Settings are defined in classes.
+* Defined in classes
-* Settings are documented.
+* Type-annotated and validated
-* Settings are type-annotated and validated.
+* Mixable and nestable
-* Settings can be mixed and nested.
+* Can be read from any sources: Python dict, yaml, json, environmental variables etc.
-* Settings can be read from any sources: Python dict, yaml, json, environmental variables etc.
+* Documentation matters.

 Here is a small example of Settings class with one boolean setting ``DEBUG``.
 A developer defines the